Skip to content

 Bechtel is working with the National Nuclear Security Administration (NNSA) and Consolidated Nuclear Security to construct the Uranium Processing Facility (UPF) at the Y-12 National Security Complex in Oak Ridge, Tennessee.

-UPF supports the long-term viability, safety, and security of enriched uranium capabilities in the U.S. This modernization fortifies the country’s nuclear defense, reduces global threats, improves worker safety, and lowers operating and maintenance costs.
+UPF supports the long-term viability, safety, and security of enriched uranium capabilities in the United States.
+This modernization fortifies the country’s nuclear defense, reduces global threats, improves worker safety, and lowers operating and maintenance costs.

-UPF will become the key operations center at Y-12, replacing 75-year-old facilities with modern buildings designed and constructed to current safety and security standards.
+UPF will become the key operations center at Y-12, replacing 80-year-old facilities with modern buildings designed and constructed to current safety and security standards.

-The multiple facility complex allows each building to be constructed to the safety and security requirements appropriate for the building’s function, providing cost-saving opportunities in both building construction and equipment installation.
+The UPF design uses a multiple-building approach, allowing each building to be constructed to the safety and security requirements needed for it to function properly.
+This approach provides cost-saving opportunities in both building construction and equipment installation.

 Safety

-The UPF facility improves worker safety, reduces operational costs and energy consumption, and allows more efficient mission delivery.
-The complex enables processing capabilities for enriched uranium casting, oxide production, and salvage and accountability operations to support the Nation’s nuclear weapons stockpile, defense nuclear nonproliferation, and naval reactors.
+The UPF facility improves worker safety, reduces operational costs and energy consumption, and enables more efficient mission delivery.
+The complex hosts key processes for enriched uranium casting, oxide production, and salvage and accountability operations to support the nation’s nuclear weapons stockpile, defense nuclear nonproliferation, and naval reactors.
 Advances in processing provide significant improvements in safety and efficiency of operations and space utilization.

 The Uranium Processing Facility went vertical when the first structural steel was placed for the Mechanical Electrical Building.